Alexander Slepkov

-Alexander Nikolaevich Slepkov (Russian: Александр Николаевич Слепков; 20 August 1899 – 26 May 1937) was a Soviet journalist and Communist Party functionary, executed for his opposition to the forced collectivization of agriculture.
+Alexander Nikolaevich Slepkov (Russian: Александр Николаевич Слепков; 20 August 1899 – 26 May 1937) was a Soviet journalist, historian and Communist Party functionary, executed for his opposition to the forced collectivization of agriculture.

 Early career

 Alexander Slepkov was born in Ryazan province, in Russia, one of six children.
 His father, Nikolai, was a peasant's son, who completed high school and became a teacher, and later a beekeeper.
 In his teens, he may have been a supporter of the Kadets, a liberal pro-monarchist party, before he, and his father, joined the All-Russian Communist Party (Bolsheviks) in the town of Ludza, in Latvia, where Nikolai was elected the town's first Commissar for Education, and Alexander was elected the first Commissar for Justice.
 When the German army occupied Latvia, both were arrested and sentenced to death, but they were released by local population when the Germans withdrew.

 Alexander Slepkov graduated from Sverdlov University in 1921, and from the Institute of Red Professors in 1924.
 While at the Institute, he became a leading member of the 'Bukharin School' - a group of young party intellectuals who looked to Nikolai Bukharin, rather than Joseph Stalin, as their mentor.
 In September 1924 he was appointed an editor of the authoritative journal Bolshevik, and later also an editor of Pravda.
 He was also recruited by Bukharin to work for the political secretariat of Comintern.
 In 1925-28, he was chief editor of Komsomolskaya Pravda.
 A prolific writer, he wrote numerous pieces attacking the Left Opposition, led by Leon Trotsky, but from about May 1928, he followed Bukharin in opposing the methods used to force peasants to hand over grain to the state, and the drive towards rapid industrialisation.
 In June, he was embroiled in a public argument over an article published in Bolshevik with Stalin's right hand man, Vyacheslav Molotov, who accused Slepkov of lying.
 In June 1928, Bukharin sent him to Leningrad to help organise the opposition there.

 In August or September 1928, he was dismissed from the staff of Pravda and Bolshevik and posted to Samara, as head of Agitprop for the Central Volga regional communist party.
 In 1932, he was transferred to an academic post in Rostov-on-Don.